I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 This being the case, I wanted to share what I learned with my readers to help them make their own choices about this issue.

-RV Thermals Have Both Good and Bad Points
+RV Thermal Windows Have Both Good and Bad Points

 There are both good and bad issues with recreational vehicle dual pane windows.
-You need to learn about them so that you can decide whether you want to own a unit that has them.
+Read more about the negatives below so that you can decide whether you want to own a unit that has them.

 On the one hand they make travel cleaner, quieter and more comfortable, but on the other, they can create issues that are very costly to repair and may even be dangerous if not addressed.